Washington State workers’ compensation insurance

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Washington businesses that have employees, including part-time workers.

-Who needs workers' compensation in Washington State?
+Who needs workers' compensation insurance in Washington State?

 Each state has different workers’ compensation laws, and in Washington state, workers’ compensation insurance is mandatory for all employers with one or more employees, including part-time employees.